Quantum Closeness Testing: A Streaming Algorithm and Applications: Preliminaries

 where $k\in\mathbb{N}\cup\{0\}$.

-We employ the standard "Poissonization" approach widely used in property testing for classical distributions: namely, we assume that rather than drawing $k$ independent samples for a fixed $k$, at the first step, we select $k'$ from $\mathrm{Poi}(k)$, and then draw $k'$ samples.
-This technique makes the number of times different elements occur become independent, simplifying the analysis significantly.
-On the other hand, $\mathrm{Poi}(k)$ tightly concentrated about $k$, this trick would only lose sub constant factors in terms of sample complexity.
+We have employed the standard ``Poissonization" approach, which is widely used in property testing for classical distributions.
+Namely, we have assumed that, rather than drawing $k$ independent samples for a fixed $k$, the first step is to select $k'$ according to $\mathrm{Poi}(k)$, and then draw $k'$ samples.
+This technique means the number of times the different elements occur becomes independent, which significantly simplifies the analysis.
+Note that if $\mathrm{Poi}(k)$ were tightly concentrated about $k$, this trick would only lose sub constant factors in terms of sample complexity.